Breast Cancer: Defining the Disease

 Who can get breast cancer?

 Both men and women can get breast cancer, but women are more likely to develop the disease.
-Aside from skin cancer, breast cancer is the most common cancer in American women.
-This year alone, more than 252,000 women will learn that they have invasive breast cancer.
+After skin cancer, breast cancer is the most common cancer in American women.
+This year alone, almost 300,000 women will learn that they have breast cancer.
 Certain women may have high risk factors, such as inherited mutations or a family history of breast cancer.

 Who can have a BRCA mutation?